Quantum-for-Life/cuda-aware-mpi-cluster/README.md

 # cuda-aware-mpi-cluster

-Tutorial how to set up a CUDA-aware MPI (mini) cluster for testing and development.
+This is a tutorial how to set up a CUDA-aware MPI (mini) cluster for testing and development.

 If successfull, MPI API calls should have directed access to the GPU memory, bypassing the need to copy the data to RAM with CPU.
 That